Category Archives: Prostaglandin D2

 — Seems of interest regarding CRTH2.

-— An interesting recent HLT thread on CRISPR type gene therapy to fix the three single nucleotide polymorphisms (SNPs).
+— An interesting recent HLT thread (now gone) on CRISPR type gene therapy to fix the three single nucleotide polymorphisms (SNPs).
 Specifically, rs545659, rs634681 and rs7167 have been found to be responsible for this PGD2 sensitivity.

 Resvertarol and PGD2?
 Not sure about this one.